On the dimension of the $p$-Bergman spaces: Infinite Dimensionality of p -Bergman Spaces

-A balanced domain is called elementary whenever $h: \mathbb{C}^n \to [0, \infty)$ is an upper semi-continuous homogeneous function of the form
+A balanced domain is called \emph{elementary} whenever $h: \mathbb{C}^n \to [0, \infty)$ is an upper semi-continuous homogeneous function of the form

 where $A_j: \mathbb{C}^n \to \mathbb{C}$ are non-trivial linear maps and $t_j > 0$ with $\sum t_j =1$.
 The dimensionality of the Bergman spaces of unbounded balanced domains was studied by Pflug and Zwonek in an insightful paper \cite{pflug2017h}.
 In a significant finding, they establish the dichotomy of the dimension of the Bergman spaces of balanced domains inside $\mathbb{C}^2$, and show that balanced domains have trivial Bergman spaces iff they are elementary.
-In this part our goal is to prove analogous dichotomy of dimensions for $p$-Bergman spaces of the balanced domains in $\mathbb{C}^2$.
+We establish a sufficient condition for triviality of balanced domains in $\mathbb{C}^2$.